xbmc/kodi-tv/src/content/article/scheduled-maintenance-12th-january-2026/index.md

   alt: Zappi, the iconic XBMC mascot, causing havoc in a data centre cabinet.
 Bits
     of computer kit sit at his feet.
 Sparks fly.
 ---
+**UPDATE 15 Jan 18:00 UTC:** The hosting provider has fixed some faulty RAM in one of the systems, and also resolved an issue in network configuration.
+Normality has now been resumed; thank you for your patience.

+\---

 **UPDATE 13 Jan 19:00 UTC:** The servers didn't come back up for some reason - we've tried a few things, but that didn't work so we're now working with the hosting provider to resolve this.
 We don't yet have any timeline for resolution.

 \---